silverpip/silverpip.github.io/_posts/2011-12-28-a-short-pause-for-breath.md

+---
+title: A Short Pause For Breath
+date: 2011-12-28 06:18:00
+category: blog
+tag: vintage
+---
         # The Peace of Wild Things

 When despair grows in me
 and I wake in the middle of the night at the least sound